 If you visit restaurants, schools, organizations, airports, and stadiums, be ready to encounter a person with a thermal gun ready to take your temperature.
 It is a simple job that does not require much education or prior experience.
 However, it is quite tedious and tiresome.

 As recently reported by CNBC, temperature screeners’ hourly pay is up to $25.
-So, I may not advise you to leave your current career for it, but it’s a good starting point if you are jobless.
+So, you may not want to leave your current career for it, but it’s a good starting point if you are jobless.

 2. COVID-19 Testers